Angular Momentum about the Contact Point for Control of Bipedal Locomotion: Validation in a LIP-based Controller: Introduction

-Of course, the LIP model is a greatly simplified representation of a bipedal robot.
-One of its key assumptions is that the legs of the robot are massless.
-To demonstrate that our results transfer in practice to a realistic bipedal robot, we implement the resulting feedback controller on the 20 degree-of-freedom bipedal robot, Cassie Blue, where each leg accounts for nearly one-third of the robot's total mass of 35~Kg.
-Moreover, the implementation is purposely done without any optimization so as to aid other groups in the transfer of our results to their robots.
+To demonstrate that our results transfer in practice to a realistic bipedal robot, we implement the resulting feedback controller on the 20 degree-of-freedom bipedal robot, Cassie Blue, where each leg accounts for nearly one-third of the robot's total mass of 32~Kg.
 In experiments, Cassie Blue is able to execute walking in a straight line up to 2.1 m/s, simultaneously walking forward and diagonally on grass at 1 m/s, make quick, sharp turns, and handle very challenging undulating terrain.
+For the purpose of completeness, we note that a LIP-inspired controller organized around COM velocity has been implemented on a Cassie-series robot in \cite{xiong2019orbit}.

-The main contributions of the paper are as follows: \begin{itemize} \item Delineate desirable properties of angular momentum; \item Reformulate the LIP-based control strategy in terms of angular momentum so as to separate the benefits of angular momentum from any other control design decision.
-This is done because there are literally thousands of papers using LIP. \item Demonstrate the resulting controller on a very dynamic 3D bipedal robot with legs that are far from massless. \item Implement the controller in such a way that other groups can easily transfer it to their control formulation. \end{itemize}
+The main contributions of the paper are as follows: \begin{itemize} \item Demonstrate that the one-step-ahead prediction of angular momentum about the contact point provided by a LIP model is superior to a one-step-ahead prediction of linear velocity of the center of mass when applied to realistic robots; \item Formulate a foot placement strategy based on the one-step-ahead prediction of angular momentum. \item Demonstrate the resulting controller can achieve highly dynamic gaits on a 3D bipedal robot with legs that are far from massless; see Fig. \ref{fig:Cassie_WaveField} \end{itemize}